queryluke/masseffect-5e/static/data/rules/08-04-systems.md

 member (as discussed below).

 #### Replacing systems
-If a system breaks and must be replaced, you lose any upgrades to that system and must purchase a new one for 300,000 credits.
+If a system breaks and must be replaced, you lose any benefits that system provides until your replace it.
+Replacing a broken system costs 300,000 or the price of the system in the ship upgrades table, whichever is lower.

 <ai-dialog title="Months Without Maintenance" component="without-maintenance"/>